danog/MadelineProto/README.md

 ### Uploading and downloading files

-MadelineProto provides wrapper methods to upload and download files.
+MadelineProto provides wrapper methods to upload and download files that support bot API file ids.

 Every method described in this section accepts a last optional paramater with a callable function that will be called during the upload/download using the first parameter to pass a floating point number indicating the upload/download status in percentage.